-Who doesn’t like the feeling of a cool ocean breeze on the skin?
+Who doesn’t like the feeling of a cool ocean breeze on their skin?
 With an evaporative air cooler (EAC), you can experience the same feeling every day in your own home.
 But before you go out and buy the first EAC that catches your eye, you should learn what CFM/CMH is and how it affects the performance of EACs.

 How Do Evaporative Air Coolers Work?

-What Is CFM/CMH?
+What is CFM/CMH?

 To choose the right size evaporative cooler for your home, it’s important to know how many cubic feet of air per minute (CFM) or cubic meters per hour (CMH) it can pump.
 It’s also useful to know the speed of air, which is expressed either in feet per second (FPS) or meters per second (MPS).